 Other successful remakes include Demon’s Souls, Resident Evil 2 and 3, Alan Wake Remastered, and Mafia: Definitive Edition.
 The latter, for example, is not just a frame-by-frame repetition of the original, but rather a rethinking within the framework of the modern industry.
 The gameplay is almost directly taken from the third part, but the developers have not changed the basic formula of the first part: it is still a linear game with a compact city, where the emphasis is not on gameplay, but on narration and staging.

-In 2022, gamers are waiting for remakes of Gothic, The Witcher 3 Wild Hunt, The Last of Us Part 1, Resident Evil 4, and many others.
+Prospects.
+In 2023, gamers are waiting for remakes of Gothic, Dead Space, Final Fantasy VII Rebirth, Resident Evil 4, and many others.
 And if one can only guess why the developers release remakes of relatively recent games so soon, then there is no doubt about the expediency of rebooting the legendary Max Payne title.

 Special Bonus Trend: Films Based on Games.
 Risky But Worth a Shot